What is the Ketogenic Diet Therapy?

-A ketogenic diet is a high fat, low carbohydrate and adequate protein diet that is used in children with uncontrolled drug resistant epilepsy to help reduce seizures.
+A ketogenic diet is a high fat, low carbohydrate and adequate protein diet that is used in people with uncontrolled drug resistant epilepsy to help reduce seizures.
+The ketogenic diet therapy for drug resistant epilepsy should be supervised by a healthcare professional.

 The diet has been used for nearly 100 years and has been shown to be effective in half of children who trial the diet.1

-Other potential benefits of ketogenic diet therapy (KDT) - in addition to possible reduction in seizures - may include:
+Other potential benefits of ketogenic diet therapy (KDT) - in addition to possible reduction in seizures - may include2:

 • Potential reduction of drugs and their side effects